gatsbyjs/gatsby/docs/docs/recipes/querying-data.md

 You can rename any field in a GraphQL query with an alias.

-If you would like to run two queries on the same datasource, you can use an alias to avoid a naming collision with two queries of the same name.
+If you would like to run two queries on the same data source, you can use an alias to avoid a naming collision with two queries of the same name.

 ### Directions